fabgcruz/aws/README.md

 # AWS
-Some automations to make the day to day easier
+Some automations to make  day by day easier